GeoscienceAustralia/uncover-ml/docs/workflows.rst

   values in the first column and the transformed value in the other column.
 - ``*.model``: a Python binary file containing the trained model.
-It is not accesed directly but is used as part of the preidciton step.
+It is not accessed directly but is used as part of the prediction step.

 Predictions can then be performed across the entire feature space: